hemanthNag012/Library-Management-System/README.md

 ## How to Run?
 You'll need XAMP Server or WAMP Server to run this.
 Put the file inside "c:/wamp/www/" or "c:/xampp/htdocss/".
 Go to "localhost/phpmyadmin" in any browser and create Database (name according to the SQL file).
 In that databse, import the SQL file and finally go to the URL: "http://localhost/file_name/phpfilename".
-Create a databsee and import the SQL file to run.
+Create a database and import the SQL file to run.

 ## *Contributers*: